AshtonJ7/social-network-api/README.md

 # social-network-api

-This is an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+This is an API created for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.

 ## User Story